 And finally, Remember we said managed WP hostings have the drawback of being super expensive?
 Well, with 10Web, you can forget about that.

-- Low prices:10Web gives you all the advantages of managed hosting for only $10 a month!
+- Low prices: 10Web gives you all the advantages of managed hosting and takes this up one notch by providing an automated WP platform for only $10 a month!
 You usually pay this much for shared hosting.
 This is why 10Web gets top scores, for enabling you to build a nice and secure website for only a couple of dollars a month.

 Fully Managed WordPress Hosting